Eschatologue/CM_wiki/docs/class/paladin/vengeance.md

 ### Level 7: Relentless Avenger

 Your supernatural focus helps you close off a foe's retreat.
-When you hit a creature with an Opportunity Attack, you can reduce the creature's Speed to 0, and you can then move up to half your **:rsc-spd: Speed**{ .em } as part of the same Reaction.
+When you hit a creature with an Opportunity Attack, you can reduce the creature's Speed to 0, and you can then move up to half your **:rsc-spd: Speed**{.mv} as part of the same Reaction.
 This Movement doesn't provoke Opportunity Attacks.

 ### Level 15: Soul Of Vengeance